arthrfrts/vulcana/_projects/en/projects/swingandsway.md

 ***

-Two friends, one in Brazil and the other in the U.S, engage in a filmic dialogue inspired by the work of women experimental filmmakers, revealing a contemporary portrait of their countries and of the women around them.
+Two girlfriends, one in Brazil and the other in the U.S, engage in a filmic dialogue inspired by the work of women experimental filmmakers, revealing a contemporary portrait of their countries and of the women around them.

 ***